fusionjs/fusionjs/fusion-plugin-i18n-react/README.md

 [![Build status](https://badge.buildkite.com/fd8fcdba7b74ed2e6dcbca1b5c4998797b400f536029c45483.svg?branch=master)](https://buildkite.com/uberopensource/fusion-plugin-i18n-react)

-Adds I18n (Internationalization) support to a FusionJS app.
+Adds I18n (Internationalization) support to a Fusion.js app.

 This plugin looks for translations in the `./translations` folder.
 Translations for each language are expected to be in a JSON file with a locale as a filename, for example, for US english, translations should be in `./translations/en-US.json`